stormasm/bluemesa/doc/workflow.md

 The fundamental grouping set is symbols.
 The symbol groups are in

-  * redis sets with the key name delineating the group
+### Redis sets with the key name delineating the group

+  * symbol-set-aristocrats
+  * symbol-set-sp500
+  * symbol-set-sdy
+  * symbol-set-pff

-  * symbol files with one line per symbol
+### symbol files with one line per symbol

-  * json files with each group as a set of symbols
+### json files with each group as a set of symbols

 Right now I am grouping data by indices such as the sp500 Grouping data by etfs such as pff and iwv which is the russell 3000 group